-7 to continue to work to promote an ICT Development Indexusing available internationally recognized methodologies as the means by which ITU responds to considering a) above;
+9 to continue working to promote the IDI for analysis and assessment of the progress made in bridging the digital divide, and the GCI, using available internationally recognized methodologies for comparing statistical indicators as the means by which ITU responds to considering a) above;

+10 to provide for the possibility of issuing each ITU Member State with recommendations for bridging the digital divide within the framework of the ITU Measuring the Information Society Report and ITU Report on the GCI;

+11 to improve statistical data collection practices with a view to adapting the indicators recorded in the IDI so as to reflect the changing access to, use of and skills in telecommunications/ICTs, and to invite Member States to participate in such processes;

-8 to cooperate with relevant international bodies, in particular those involved in the Partnership on Measuring ICT for Development, for the implementation of this resolution;
+12 to cooperate with relevant international bodies, in particular those involved in the Partnership on Measuring ICT for Development, for the implementation of this resolution;

-9 to work on the development of indicators of community connectivity and ICT access and use and forward the results on an annual basis;

-10 to adapt the data collection and the ICT Development Index in order to reflect the changing access to and use of ICTs, and to invite Member States to participate in such processes,
+13 to report annually to the Council on the implementation of this resolution, and in particular on the work of reviewing the structures and calculation methodologies of the IDI and GCI,

 instructs the Secretary-General

 to submit a report to the next plenipotentiary conference on progress in the implementation of this resolution,

+instructs the Council

+on the basis of the findings of the annual report submitted by the Director of BDT in accordance with instructs the Director of the Telecommunication Development Bureau 13 above, to make appropriate recommendations as necessary regarding the ongoing implementation of this recommendation,

 invites Member States

-1 to participate in the submission to ITU-D of their national statistics on ICT access and use and community connectivity;
+1 to participate in the submission to ITU-D of their national statistics in the area of telecommunications/ICTs for the calculation by ITU of existing and newly developed indicators for international comparisons and characteristics of the digital divide;

-2 to participate actively in these endeavours, by providing the requested information to ITU-D so as to produce telecommunication/ICT benchmarks, in particular the ICT Development Index.
+2 to participate actively in these endeavours, by providing the requested information to ITU-D so as to produce telecommunication/ICT benchmarks, in particular the IDI and GCI;

+3 to make use of the recommendations for bridging the digital divide provided within the framework of the ITU Measuring the Information Society Report and ITU Report on the GCI.

 draft revision of RESOLUTION 137 (Rev. Busan, 2014)